LordOfElectee/mon_umee/readme.md

 * [InfluxDB](https://www.influxdata.com/products/influxdb/)
 * [Grafana](https://grafana.com/)

-It is possible to install the software on the node server instance.
-Hovewer, it is better to move it to standalone instance with opened web access to watch it from browser at any location.
+It is possible to install the software (Telegraf+InfluxDB+Grafana) on the node server.
+However, it is better to move InfluxDB and Grafana to standalone instance with web access from browser.
+It will help to get information about your node in any case.

 ## The following steps will guide you through the setup process: